freistli/TeamsCommunicatorDocs/useguide.md

 ### Client Side
 [1]: https://github.com/freistli/TeamsCommunicatorDocs/blob/main/useguide.md

+ 1. On Windows 10/11, install it from Windows Store [ON-PREM Communicator](https://www.microsoft.com/store/apps/9NVN32B4V6G3)

- 1. Config Tenant ID, Client ID, and Redirect Uri as below.
+ 2. Config Tenant ID, Client ID, and Redirect Uri as below.
 If the register the app as Multi-Tenant, use **common** in the Tenant ID field, otherwise, use the real Tenant ID

    ![image](https://user-images.githubusercontent.com/8623897/196483155-ef6ed635-373c-4a6e-90c2-50d5bcc77669.png)

- 2. Click Logon, to give Admin Consent (If you only want Admin roles to use this app, don't select Consent on behalf of your organaization):
+ 3. Click Logon, to give Admin Consent (If you only want Admin roles to use this app, don't select Consent on behalf of your organaization):

     ![image](https://user-images.githubusercontent.com/8623897/196863017-2d94db31-7daa-4c14-9d0a-e1517082dfc7.png)